-For any focus areas where the review indicates the need for additional work by the vendor to demonstrate intent to meet the requirements of RD-337 or RD-367, the CNSC will issue a statement identifying any gaps.
+For any focus areas where the review indicates the need for additional work by the vendor to demonstrate intent to meet the requirements of REGDOC-2.5.2 or RD-367, the CNSC will issue a statement identifying any gaps.
 The vendor is responsible for identifying how it will address any gaps.

 The Phase 1 report is treated as commercially sensitive information, and is not made available to the public.
-However, as part of the Phase 1 report, CNSC provides an executive summary, which is posted on the CNSC Web site, to communicate the high-level results of the review to the public and other stakeholders.
+However, as part of the Phase 1 report, the CNSC provides an executive summary, which is posted on its website, to communicate the high-level results of the review to the public and other stakeholders.